dr-romster/Rtutorial/README.md

         setup.R

-Previous year's tutorial is  archived in the 2018 folder.
+Previous years' tutorial is  archived in the 2018 folder.
 There are separate instructions and synthetic data there with a QI focus.

 ___
-*R Samanta, November 2019*
+*R Samanta*
 *University of Cambridge*